Datong District, Taipei: History

-During the Qing Dynasty, the district was named Daronpon (大浪泵 (Tōa-lông-pōng)), Paronpon, and other variants, but was renamed Toaliongtong (大隆同 (Toā-liông-tông)) in 1844.
+During the Qing dynasty, the district was named Daronpon (大浪泵 (Tōa-lông-pōng)), Paronpon, and other variants, but was renamed Toaliongtong (大隆同 (Toā-liông-tông)) in 1844.
 Following the Second Opium War, a port was opened in Twatutia for international trade.
 Foreign trade resulted in the economic development of the district.

 In 1946, the district's name was changed to Tatung (大同), which means "Great Unity", the Confucian notion of utopia which is in the lyrics of the National Anthem of the Republic of China.
 In 1990, the district merged with neighboring Jiancheng and Yanping Districts to create today's enlarged Datong District.
 The spelling became "Datong" due to switching to the Pinyin Chinese romanization system.

 Administrative divisions

-The district consists of Bao'an, Dayou, Guangneng, Guoqing, Guoshun, Jiangong, Jianming, Jiantai, Jingxing, Laoshi, Linjiang, Longhe, Minquan, Nanfang, Penglai, Shuanglian, Siwen, Xingming, Yangya, Yanping, Yongle, Yuquan, Zhaoyang, Zhisheng and Zhongqing Village.
+The district consists of Bao'an, Dayou, Guangneng, Guoqing, Guoshun, Jiangong, Jianming, Jiantai, Jingxing, Laoshi, Linjiang, Longhe, Minquan, Nanfang, Penglai, Shuanglian, Siwen, Xingming, Yangya, Yanping, Yongle, Yuquan, Zhaoyang, Zhisheng and Zhongqing urban villages.